tomaskala/website/content/posts/cryptopals-set-6.md

 Depending on what the verification algorithm checks for, the `PADDING` part can be left out entirely, filled with a single `0xff` byte, or filled with eight `0xff` bytes.
 The `ASN.1` part encodes the hash function used as usual in the PKCS#1 v1.5 padding, and `HASH = SHA-1(m)` in my case.
 The `EMPTY` part can contain anything as long as the entire buffer is as long as `N`.

 Now the attacker converts the buffer into a big integer.
 This causes the `0x00 0x01 PADDING 0x00 ASN.1 HASH` parts to appear in the higher-order digits, and the `EMPTY` part in the lower-order digits.
 They then calculate the integer cube root of this number rounded up, and convert the result back into a byte buffer.
 The cube root must be rounded up to ensure that when cubed again, the top bytes contain the forged values.
-When the verifier encrypts the message (which for `E = 3` means cubing it), the initial bytes of the resulting buffer will contain the values provided by the attacker.
+When the verifier encrypts the message (which for `e = 3` means cubing it), the initial bytes of the resulting buffer will contain the values provided by the attacker.
 The `GARBAGE` part will contain a total mess, because our message was very likely not a perfect cube, so calculating a cube root did not result in an exact value.
 Because the verifier doesn't check whether `HASH` is right-justified (as it should), they won't notice though.

 This only works if there's enough space in the buffer, that is, for large enough keys.
 My attack with SHA-1 broke when I tried it on a 1024-bit key, because there wasn't enough space.
 It works for a key size of 2048 bits an higher though.
 Notice that the attacker didn't even need the public key, just knowing the key size is enough.
-The attack becomes impractical for larger values of `E` than 3, because the larger the exponent, the more `GARBAGE` space is needed to contain the rounding error.
+The attack becomes impractical for larger values of `e` than 3, because the larger the exponent, the more `GARBAGE` space is needed to contain the rounding error.
 That much space would require key sizes far larger than what's used in practice.

 # [Challenge 43](https://cryptopals.com/sets/6/challenges/43)